Post-production: Processes

 The post-production phase of creating a film usually takes longer than the actual shooting of the film.
 It can take several months to complete, because it includes the complete editing, color correction, and the addition of music and sound.
 The process of editing a movie is also seen as the second directing, because through post-production it is possible to change the intention of the movie.

 Furthermore, through the use of color grading tools and the addition of music and sound, the atmosphere of the movie can be heavily influenced.
 For instance, a blue-tinted movie may evoke cold in one way or another.
-The choice of music and sound will alter the dramatic effect of the scenes which they accompany.
+The choice of music and sound will alter the dramatic effect of the scenes that they accompany.

 Television

-In television, the phases of post-production include: editing, video editing, color correction, assembly, sound editing, re-recording, animation and visual effects insertions, combining separately edited audio and video tracks back together and delivery for broadcast.
+In television, the phases of post-production include: editing, video editing, color correction, assembly, sound editing, re-recording, animation and visual effects insertions, combining separately edited audio and video tracks back together and delivering for broadcast.

 Photography

 Professional post-producers usually apply a certain range of image editing operations to the raw image format provided by a photographer or an image bank.
-There is a range of proprietary and free and open-source software, running on a range of operating systems available to do this work.
+There is a range of proprietary and free and open-source software running on a range of operating systems available to do this work.

 The first stage of post-production usually requires loading the raw images into the post-production software.
 If there is more than one image, and they belong to a set, ideally post-producers try to equalize the images before loading them.
 After that, if necessary, the next step would be to cut the objects in the images with the Pen Tool for a perfect and clean cut.
 The next stage would be cleaning the image using tools such as the healing tool, clone tool, and patch tool.

 The next stages depend on what the client ordered.
 If it is a photo montage, the post-producers would usually start assembling the different images into the final document and begin to integrate the images with the background.

 In advertising, it usually requires assembling several images together in a photo composition.